-Under the no-action alternative, the Rush Creek Project would continue to operate as required by the current project license (i.e., there would be no change to the existing environment).
+Under the no-action alternative, the Rush Creek Project would continue to operate as required by the current project license under the seismic restrictions and current modifications including spillway notches on Rush Meadows Dam (spillway notching) and notching at the base of Agnew Dam (i.e., there would be no change to the existing environment).
 No new environmental protection, mitigation, or enhancement measures would be implemented.
 We use this alternative to establish baseline environmental conditions for comparison with other alternatives.